 The kid’s face reddens.
 “I don’t need–”

 “Bullshit,” I cut him off.
-“You’re a hormonal express train in the craziest part of the universe.
+“You’re a hormonal express train in the craziest part of the Universe.
 You are not stepping outside of your quarters without a goddamn shadow.
 You will agree to that or you go home.”

 “Okay.”